huntabyte/shadcn-svelte/apps/www/src/content/installation/manual.md

 ---
 title: Manual Installation
-description: How to setup shadcn-svelte manually
+description: How to setup shadcn-svelte manually.
 ---

 <script>